jason-burns/RandomProjects/README.md

 ### DiscordEmojiCounter
 A tool to count every emoji used in a chat history of a Discord channel.
 I used [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) to pull the chat logs.

+### ElevatorSimulator
+A toy to simulate efficiencies and inefficiencies in elevator routing for different buildings in different scenarios.